Table of Contents

 Moreover, the majority of cross-cultural psychology adherents agree on the range of problems.
 Before it (this is mainly a test of the universal applicability of psychological laws and theories using different methodologies), those who identify with cultural psychology do not seem to have clear guidelines or programmed definitions of the objectives of their activities.

-However, it seems that this type of psychology advocates are not concerned about the lack of clear targets or methodological guidelines.
+However, it seems that this type of psychology advocate is not concerned about the lack of clear targets or methodological guidelines.
 Perhaps it is correct to say that the representation of adherents of this psychology about themselves and their own work is more global.
 This affects both the formation of concepts and research, as well as their articles and comments concerning the central role of culture in understanding human psychology.

 Above, we pointed out that cross-cultural psychology should be defined primarily by what it does, without resorting to these hastily defined definitions.
 Equally kindly we intend to dispense with this psychology.
 Arguing that it should be defined primarily because of what it does.
 Thus given its views on the relationship between the individual and the culture of the individual.